This apprenticeship is for swim and water safety teachers who are keen to specialise.

 To find out more, contact your regional Skills Active learning support advisor.

-Remember, to do this qualification on the job, a Skills Active trainee needs to be working as a volunteer or paid employee in the aquatics industry.
+Remember, to do this apprenticeship on the job, a Skills Active trainee needs to be working as a paid employee in the aquatics industry.

 If you want to become a swim teacher, but you're not currently employed in the industry, contact your local pool or a Skills Active learning support advisor to talk about how you can get involved.